templexxx/u64/README.md

 The probability of both buckets meet no space error is a serious problem, if the probability is high, the whole design of the structure is unreliable.

-The conclusion is: up to 5.47e-28
+The conclusion is: up to 2.33e-14

-It's about 300μg/the Earth's Oceans.

 ### The Proof